-While Mike Murray waited with his two nephews and cousin in the first-class lounge to board his United Airlines flight from San Francisco to Washington, he consumed three gin and tonics in two hours.
+Before Mike Murray was kicked off the plane, he waited with his two nephews and cousin in the first-class lounge to board his United Airlines flight from San Francisco to Washington.
+He says he consumed three gin and tonics in two hours.

 And why wouldn’t he?
 The drinks in the lounge are included in your membership, and it’s almost a six-hour flight.
 Nothing like a G&T or two to make you fall asleep, right?